 Whew!
 We sure are asking for a lot.
 That’s true.
 And we encourage parents to approach teachers and school staff with compassion and grace.
 But a kind approach does not mean putting aside your essential responsibility as a parent to protect your child.
 Just like you are the number one expert on your child, you are truly your child’s primary and most important advocate.
 Seek help and don’t give up.
 If you are being no on something you feel strongly about, it may be time to consult with a special education attorney or a parent advocate.

 The difference between kids who overcome their struggles and challenges, and the ones who do not, is an adult who didn’t give up, who sought help when they needed it, and who absolutely demanded what they knew was right for that child.
 That’s it.
 That’s what makes the difference.
 If you’ve read this far, that person is you.
 Here are three(!) truly inspirational stories about just this: Amanda Gorman, Greta Thunberg, and this Human of New York.
 Get a tissue, you’re going to need it.

 Lastly, as with distance learning itself, there is going to be some wicked inequality in how this all shakes out.
 If you can– if you are the parent of a child who survived remote learning pretty darn well, or a professional with resources to offer, consider helping other families.
 Share knowledge where you can.
 Get involved with disability specific advocacy groups or with organizations working on the systemic issues raised by this crisis.
 The education attorneys and parent advocates in our office will see you there.

 Download our pdf on distance learning and compensatory services for additional information.

-If you are worried about your child’s return to school or need for compensatory services, or are wondering if it’s time to get help schedule a free call to discuss how a special education attorney or parent advocate can help.
+If you are worried about your child’s return to school, need for compensatory services, or are wondering if it’s time to get help schedule a free call to discuss how a special education attorney or parent advocate can help.